 Sarah N. Sells

-I am an applied ecologist with expertise in animal behavior, spatial ecology, and decision analysis.
-My research aims to ask and answer questions that advance understanding of the natural world and address pressing management challenges.
+I am a basic and applied ecologist with expertise in animal behavior, spatial ecology, quantitative analyses, agency collaboration, and decision analysis.
+My research aims to ask and answer questions that advance understanding of the natural world and address pressing conservation challenges.
 To this end, I collaborate closely with resource managers to produce research that addresses conservation needs.